What Is Surveying?

 In the tilting level, the line of sight can be tilted slightly without tilting the vertical axis.
 Hence, this level facilitates quick leveling.
 The vertical axis is made roughly vertical with the help of the foot screws and bubble tube.
 The line of sight is made exactly horizontal when the staff is sighted by centering the bubble with the help of a fine pitched tilting screw with respect to vertical.

 It is a straight rod with graduation marks with zero from the bottom.
-It helps in determining how much above or below is the station from the line of sight.
+It helps in determining how much above or below the station from the line of sight.

 - Self-reading staff: It can be read directly by the instrument man.
-The readings are always taken from the telescope hence appear inverted.
+The readings are always taken from the telescope and hence appear inverted.
 Therefore, readings are taken from downwards.

-- Telescopic Staff– It has three telescopic lengths of 1.5, 1.5, and 2 meters when stretched out fully.
-Normally, its total length is 5 metres.
+- Telescopic Staff- It has three telescopic lengths of 1.5, 1.5, and 2 meters when stretched out fully.
+Normally, its total length is 5 meters.
 A circular bubble is also installed at the back in a suitable case.